Frequently Asked Questions

 - Support with technology and security

-Do you have any cyber security advice for my website?
+Do you have any cyber security advice?

 Keep websites patched and up to date

 Like phones and laptops, websites run on layers of software that need to be kept up to date such as PHP, WordPress, plugins and themes.
 A well patched website will help protect you from hacking attempts, and help ensure optimal website performance.
-Websites should be monitored and regularly updated, which is a service usually provided by your website developer that would include backing up the site before making any changes.
+Websites should be monitored and regularly updated, which is a service usually provided by your website developer (us) that would include backing up the site before making any changes.

 Use strong passwords everywhere, and don’t use the same passwords in multiple places.
 Even better, use at least two factor authentication (2FA) to ensure only authorized users have access to your personal information and systems.
 Build up layers of security by using 2FA on all of your points of entry including desktops, laptops, mobile devices, websites and email.